MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 ### Single sign-on (SSO)

 >[!Important]
->Single sign-on is in Public Preview for Azure AD joined Cloud PCs.
+>Single sign-on is in [public preview](/windows-365/public-preview) for Azure AD joined Cloud PCs.
 >
 >Single sign-on is not supported for Hybrid Azure AD joined Cloud PCs.